-Although the used repository contains a very large number of fragments, this approach is mainly based on the experience the designer has about the repository and its content.
+Though the used repository contains a very large number of fragment this approach is mainly based on the experience a designer has about it and its content.

-Another well known approach is proposed by Ralyté et al. in [35][36][32]; here the formalism of maps with the triplet " source intention, target intention, strategy" is used to match the elicited process requirements to the method chunks stored in the method base.
-When the set of chunks that best fits the requirements is selected, the process designer can compose the new process following two strategies: integration and/or association, the first is used when the assembling chunks have similar aims, in this case modifications in the chunks are required after identifying the common elements whereas in the second case no overlapping in the chunks is present and one of them serves as an input of the second one.
+Another well known approach is proposed by Ralyté at al. in [33][34][31], here the formalism of maps with the triplet " source intention, target intention, strategy" is used to match the elicited process requirements to the method chunks stored in the method base.
+When the set of chunks that best fit the requirements is selected, the process designer can compose the new process following two strategies: integration and/or association, the first is used when the assembling chunks have similar aims, in this case modifications in the chunks are required after identifying the common elements whereas in the second case no overlapping in the chunks are present and one of them serves as an input of the second one.

-These two assembly strategies can also be found in the proposed approach, we can simply associate two fragments by putting in a sequence their activities and joining the resulting work products or we can need some modifications thus making some kind of integration between fragments.
+These two assembly strategies can be also found in the proposed approach, we also can simply associate two fragments putting in sequence their work parts and joining the resulting work products or we can need some modifications thus making some kind of integration among fragments; this situation in the proposed approach is however discovered at a low level of work, looking at the MAS metamodel elements and their definition whereas in Ralyté et al. approach the smallest part of work that is considered is the chunk.

-Finally, another approach for applying SME has been proposed in [7][5][24] where the method engineer selects a set of method fragments that he considers as the best fitting in a particular situation and then modifies, adapts or takes from them the most reusable part basing on his own experience; from the assembly point of view this latest approach is the most depending on the designer skills.
+Finally, the first approach for applying SME is that proposed in [7][5][24] where the method engineer selects a set of method fragments that he considers as the best for fitting a particular situation and then modifies, adapts or takes from them the most reusable part basing on his own experience; from the assembly point of view this latest work is the most based on the designer skills.

-What we propose in this paper, instead, aims at producing an approach that is as free as possible from the designer skills; this is achieved by providing a set of reusable guidelines for fragments selection and assembly.
-In the case study proposed in section 4, we reused fragments coming from the PASSI and CRIO design processes; because of the particularities of the proposed reuse approach the importance of the multi-agent system (MAS) metamodel adopted in these processes is very relevant for our purposes and therefore, in the next subsections we will report a brief descriptions of these metamodels.
+What we propose in this paper, instead, aims at being as free as possible from the designer skills providing a set of reusable guidelines for fragments selection and assembly.
+In the case study proposed in section 4, we will reuse fragments coming from the PASSI and CRIO design processes; because of the particularities of the proposed reuse approach the importance of the multi-agent system (MAS) metamodel adopted in these processes is very relevant for our purposes and therefore, in the next subsections we will report a brief descriptions of these metamodels.